Agentic Inequality: Governing Agentic Inequality: Complexity and Future Directions

 \subsubsection{Technical and Infrastructural Levers for Equality}

-This programme focuses on building equity-enabling features directly into the agentic ecosystem to directly mitigate harmful gaps in agents' capabilities and prevent the excessive concentration of large quantities of agents.
-It is crucial to understand that neither open-source nor proprietary release strategies on their own guarantee equitable outcomes.
-Key questions include: What models for governing critical resources, such as compute, can best balance innovation with equitable access?
-What technical standards for interoperability might be needed to prevent platform lock-in, which entrenches disparities in agent \textit{quality} \citep{chan_infrastructure_2025, kapoor_build_2025}?
+A third programme concerns the design of the agentic ecosystem itself.
+The aim is to build equity-supporting features directly into technical and infrastructural arrangements, reducing harmful capability gaps and limiting excessive concentration in the deployment of large numbers of agents.
+Key questions include: How to govern critical resources such as compute in ways that balance innovation with equitable access?
+Which interoperability standards may be needed to prevent platform lock-in from entrenching disparities in agent \textit{quality} \citep{Chan2025,Kapoor2025}?